Q&A with Long-Term Mesothelioma Survivors

 Karen Selby, RNRegistered nurse Karen Selby has decades of experience in thoracic surgery and has assisted doctors in lung resections, lung transplants and other complicated lung-related surgeries.
 As a Patient Advocate, Karen guides mesothelioma patients and their caregivers every day.

-Emily WardEmily Ward is a retired nurse and pleural mesothelioma survivor.
-She writes about her experience battling the disease as well as how her outlook on life has changed since her diagnosis in 2012.
-Emily lives in Cornish, a small town in southern Maine.
+Emily WardEmily Ward was a registered nurse for 43 years, and she lived with pleural mesothelioma for a decade.
+She wrote about her experience battling the disease and how her outlook on life changed with her diagnosis in 2012.
+Emily lived in Cornish, a small town in southern Maine.
+She died in May 2022.